-Lastly, Bruce breaks into his father’s underground study using some brain power, a great deal of sweat, and a whole bunch of explosives!
+Lastly, Bruce breaks into his father’s underground study using brain power, a great deal of sweat, and a whole bunch of explosives!
 (Seriously, I think the Bruce-Alfred dynamic is going to be awesome this year.)
 We don’t get to see much of what looks like a dusty, cobweb-festooned room littered with computer parts, but Bruce does find a note his father left with the assumption that if Bruce ever read it, then his father was no longer alive.

 ‘”You can’t have both happiness and the truth,'” Bruce reads. “‘You have to choose.'”
 That’s certainly true as happiness usually involves a disconnect from bad circumstances (unlike joy, which isn’t the same as happiness); but sometimes the truth about a situation or person may not be pleasant to learn or know, thus eroding our happiness.
 In the end, Bruce’ father begs him to “‘choose happiness, unless you feel a calling.
 A true calling.'”
 No better words could be spoken to set up what Bruce will later become.
 Granted, he can choose happiness because that will protect him from the harsh realities of the world, but Bruce is not content to just sit back and chill.
 He’s on his way to becoming a man of action, a man with a plan, and that plan is to right Gotham’s wrongs and prevent evildoers from gaining a foothold.
 Thus, Bruce will choose the truth because he feels called to do something greater than just hiding away in a mansion.
 And, after all, “the truth will set you free” (John 8:32).

 So how did this first episode stack up?
-Well, on a star scale of five to one, with five stars being super awesome and one star being boring, I’d give this episode four stars.
-Very good for the most part, good in other parts, but not what I would call explosively stellar or the episode to end all episodes.
+On a star scale of five to one, with five stars being super awesome and one star being boring, I’d give this episode four stars.
+Very good for the most part, good in other parts, but not what I would call stellar or the episode to end all episodes.
 But I think it sets the stage fairly well and it’s a good start.

 Until next time, fellow Gothamites! 🙂